The Banner Saga: Reception

 The Banner Saga for Microsoft Windows has an aggregate score of 80 out of 100 based on 74 critical reviews on Metacritic, signifying "generally positive reviews".
 The iOS version of the game obtained an aggregate score of 92 out of 100, signifying "universal acclaim".

 According to IGN, The Banner Saga excelled both in its art and in its varied story full of meaningful choices.
 The reviewer also approved of the game's tough, but rewarding combat system and bleak, but beautiful soundtrack, while considering that the game could have explained key gameplay mechanics better.
 Eurogamer praised the game's art and elegant combat system, while criticizing the lack of variety in combat.
 Hardcore Gamer commended its feature-quality production values as well as its deep and engaging combat.
 Game Informer gave the game 8.5 out of 10, concluding that, "Despite a few minor issues with enemy variety and the tedium of recurring encounters, Banner Saga stands out as an excellent tactical RPG with considerable depth".

 GameSpot awarded The Banner Saga a score of 7 out of 10, saying, "The Banner Saga is a beautiful game, filled with interesting ideas and enjoyable battles."
 GamesRadar+ gave the game 4.5 stars out of 5 and praised it for its unique aesthetic, interesting story, strong AI, and decision-making scenarios while criticizing the lack of a manual save function.
 Destructoid gave the game an 8 out of 10, calling The Banner Saga's battles onerous, arduous, plodding, and lethargic, while praising it for feeling like a game "made by artists".
 PC Gamer said that the game "ha[d] the weight and feel of an epic" while noting how its potential was weighed down by budgetary constraints.
 PCGamesN heavily praised the game's narrative, writing, "Stoic has still managed to weave a compelling tapestry of epic conflicts with emotionally engaging characters".

 Dwellers Included awarded The Banner Saga Complete Pack with Survival Mode a 4.5 out of 5, saying "The first thing you'll notice when you start playing The Banner Saga is how beautiful this game is; from the characters, to the backgrounds, even the animations, every visual aspect of the game is absolutely stunning."

+Awards and nominations

-Upon release The Banner Saga was nominated for over 30 awards, including three BAFTA Game nominations, three nominations from the 2014 Independent Game Festival (IGF), and four SXSW Gaming Award nominations.
+Upon release The Banner Saga was nominated for over 30 awards, including three BAFTA Game nominations, two nominations from AIAS' 18th Annual D.I.C.E.
+Awards, three nominations from the 2014 Independent Game Festival (IGF), and four SXSW Gaming Award nominations.